 At Widnes Academy West Bank we want your child to love reading – and to want to read for themselves.
 This is why we work hard to make sure children develop a love of books as well as simply learning to read.
+Reading permeates everything we do here and it is at the heart of our curriculum offer.

 How we teach Reading